richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ```
 ![alt text](../img/icebergcdf29.png)

 22. Finally go back to your **Flow Designer** canvas and right click the **PutIceberg** processor and select the **Start** option.
 Our flow is running fully now and will continue to stream data into our Iceberg table.
 Typically we would productionise our flow by publishing it back to the **Catalog** and creating a **Deployment** it onto an autoscaling Kubernetes containers where it can be centrally monitored.
-But for the purposes of this hands on lab we can leave it running in the Test Session.
+But for the purposes of this hands-on lab we can leave it running in the Test Session.

 ![alt text](../img/icebergcdf30.png)